One of the first things you will do in any accounting system is set up your chart of accounts.

 When to Use Classes

 Separate expenses by property with the use of classes.
-Not every account will you want to break out the expenses with an individual line item.
-The use of classes gives you the ability to split out the expenses so that you can see by property how they are each performing.
+Not every account will require you to break out the expenses with an individual line item.
+Classes give you the ability to split out the expenses so that you can see how each property is performing.
 This will be useful in the profit and loss detail report.

 Closing

-The goal with any chart of accounts is to allow you to prepare good reports in order to manage your business effectively.
-This means you want consistency over time to easily compare property to property and year over year.
-Which means, expenses must be categorized the same way each month.
+The goal of any chart of accounts is to allow you to prepare good reports to manage your business effectively.
+This means you want consistency over time so you can easily compare property to property and year over year.
+This means that expenses must be categorized the same way each month.

 Periodically monitor your chart of accounts to make sure they continue to make sense.
 This could mean expanding your accounts in certain areas so you have clarity on some expenses.
 Or, just as importantly, it could mean shrinking your accounts.
 If an account is not used much, you should consider rolling it into another.
 However, if there is a valid reason for keeping it separate, then do so.
 Either way, it is necessary to actively manage your chart of accounts.